Able Foods: a disability-led brand

 It was over dinner one evening that the three started talking about how they might work together.
 They quickly realised that there was a real gap in the market for an accessible and inclusive fresh food service tailored towards the disability community.

-The company launched with more than 30 fresh meal options, snacks and fruit that can be delivered directly to customers’ doors across Australia, with the service now reaching up to 80 percent of the population.
-For eligible NDIS participants, the price of a meal is less than three dollars, while the cost of preparation and delivery is covered by the NDIS.
+The company launched with more than 30 fresh meal options, snacks and fruit that can be delivered directly to customers’ doors across Australia.
+The service now reaches up to 80 percent of the population.
+For eligible NDIS participants, the price of a meal is less than three dollars.
+The cost of preparation and delivery is also covered by the NDIS.

 Access all areas

 Because Able Foods is disability-led, the company has been in a unique position to address issues that many people with a disability face when trying to buy fresh, healthy food.
-If you check out the company website, you’ll see it comes with a special accessibility menu, which provides options for vision-impaired and dyslexic customers, among others.
+If you check out the company website, you’ll see it comes with a special accessibility menu.
+This provides options for vision-impaired and dyslexic customers, among others.

 “That automatically locks them out of being able to use that service.
 And for anyone who’s visually impaired and requires Braille, we offer packaging that comes with Braille stickers.”

-Not everyone has the option of being able to order food via a website, and so Able Foods also provides the option for customers to order by phone or email.
+Not everyone has the option of being able to order food via a website.
+Because of this, Able Foods also provides the option for customers to order by phone or email.

 Dining with dignity